madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 - The blog was originally written for the [CMU-LTI Seminar](https://www.cmu-lti-llm.org/).
 Thanks to the organizers for the opportunity to present the material.

 - Thanks to [Adithya Pratapa](https://adithya7.github.io/) for proofeading the first draft.

+- Thanks to GPT-4 for generating some examples for this blog.